 The staff at Virtua Health | Penn Medicine Radiation Oncology have established a special program to provide patients who are food-insecure with a weekly bag of non-perishable foods.
 These Meals that Heal bags are free-of-charge, and are provided to patients in need for the duration of their radiation therapy.
 Patients work closely with the program’s registered dietitian on meal planning and setting goals for good nutrition.
 Our team also connects patients to other helpful support services and resources, in hopes of reducing their overall stress.

 Meals that Heal are made possible through the generosity of Virtua’s friends and benefactors.
-In 2021, our team supported more than 100 patients undergoing radiation therapy with free bags of food.
+In 2022, our team provided 263 free bags of food to patients undergoing radiation therapy.
 Gifts of all sizes can help ensure our patients can be well, get well, and stay well – and eat well.
 Together, we are here for good!

 Notes of Gratitude